eugenius1/eugenius1.github.io/b/i-did-a-clinical-trial-and-survived.md

 3 nights
 12 outpatients

-> A Phase-I, Single-Centre, Double-Blind, Randomised, Placebo-Controlled, Single Escalating-Dose Study to Assess The Safety, Pharmacokinetics, Pharmacodynamics And Immunogenicity Of TGN1412 Administered Intravenously To Healthy Volunteers
+> A **first-in-man** study to investigate the effects in healthy male volunteers of single doses of **a new drug** for the potential treatment of various inflammatory diseases.

-(A first-in-man study to investigate the effects in healthy male volunteers of single doses of a new drug for the potential treatment of various inflammatory diseases.)
+> A Phase-I, Single-Centre, Double-Blind, Randomised, Placebo-Controlled, Single Escalating-Dose Study to Assess The **Safety**, Pharmacokinetics, Pharmacodynamics And Immunogenicity Of TGN1412 Administered Intravenously To Healthy Volunteers

 (http://www.circare.org/foia5/tgn1412_consentform.pdf)

 approved by the government